-For the quarter, food and paper costs increased \$1.1 million, or 4.3%, from the comparable period in the prior year, due to a \$1.3 million increase in food costs and a \$0.2 million decrease in paper costs.
-Year-to-date, food and paper costs increased \$4.2 million, or 8.5%, from the comparable period in the prior year, due to a \$4.1 million increase in food costs and a \$0.1 million increase in paper costs.
+For the quarter, food and paper costs increased \$0.5 million, or 1.9%, from the comparable period in the prior year, due to a \$0.6 million increase in food costs and a \$0.1 million decrease in paper costs.
+Year-to-date, food and paper costs increased \$4.7 million, or 6.2%, from the comparable period in the prior year, due to a \$4.7 million increase in food costs.
 These increases were due primarily to higher revenue and to higher commodity costs, with the exception of paper costs for the quarter.
 Paper costs for the quarter decreased primarily due to lower commodity costs, partially offset by higher revenue.

-For the quarter, food and paper costs as a percentage of company-operated restaurant revenue were 32.4%, from 31.9% in the comparable period of the prior year.
-Year-to-date, food and paper costs as a percentage of company-operated restaurant revenue were 32.2%, from 31.7% in the comparable period of the prior year.
-The increases were due primarily to increased food costs associated with our featured promotions with carne asada and shrimp and higher commodity costs, but was partially offset by increases in average check size, due primarily to menu price increases in the third and fourth quarters of 2014 and in the first quarter of 2015.
+For the quarter, food and paper costs as a percentage of company-operated restaurant revenue were 31.8%, from 32.0% in the comparable period of the prior year.
+Year-to-date, food and paper costs as a percentage of company-operated restaurant revenue were 32.1%, from 31.8% in the comparable period of the prior year.
+The year-to-date increase was due primarily to increased food costs associated with our featured promotions in the first and second quarter of shrimp and carne asada and higher commodity costs, but was partially offset by increases in average check size, due primarily to menu price increases in the third and fourth quarters of 2014 and in the first quarter of 2015.
+The decrease for the quarter was due to the increase in average check size, due primarily to menu price increases in commodity costs.